mc-carlessi/mysql-enterprise-security/create-compute/create-compute.md

 ## Task 3:Connect to Compute Instance with SSH Key

-To connect to **myclient** you will need to properly setup your SSH command.
+To connect to **myserver** you will need to properly setup your SSH command.
 Do the following steps:

 1. Copy the public IP address of the active Compute Instance to a notepad